Skip to main content

 Treatments for myalgic encephalomyelitis or chronic fatigue syndrome (ME/CFS) aim to help relieve your symptoms.

 Your treatment will be tailored to your symptoms.
-Early diagnosis, taking medicine to control certain symptoms, and making lifestyle changes can all help.

-You may find there are times when your symptoms get better, as well as times when symptoms are more severe.
+You may find there are times when your symptoms get better, as well as times when your symptoms are more severe.

 Treatment plans for ME/CFS